 The $250 million revised program of work for the upgrade of the Great Western Highway between Katoomba and Lithgow includes:

 - Finalising the concept design and road boundaries for upgrading the highway between Mount Victoria and Lithgow.
 In 2013 the final concept design and road boundaries were confirmed and displayed to the community and have been placed on the Local Environment Plans of Blue Mountains and Lithgow city councils

 - A three lane upgrade at Forty Bends and safety upgrade through Hartley Valley.
 This work has been completed.

 - Safety upgrades in Mount Victoria village started in late 2015.
 This work has been completed.

-- Safety upgrades from Katoomba to Mount Victoria started in 2018 and is in construction.
+- Safety upgrades from Katoomba to Mount Victoria started in 2018 and this work is complete.

 July 2012 community update